sreerammarimuthu/Latent-Class-Profiling-ACEs/README.md

 ---

 ## Poster
-You can view the poster here: (./poster/HOLAS_Research_Poster_BTI-BAP-Conference.pdf)
+You can view the poster here: (./poster/HOLAS_Research_Poster_BTI-BAP Conference.pdf)

 ---